GSA/wp-digitalgov-i14y-indexer/README.md

 ### Credentials

-To create keys for your website, log in to the search administration portal ([https://search.usa.gov/admin](https://search.usa.gov/admin)) and navigate to `Content -> i14y Drawers`.
-Once you've created a new drawer, you will receive an API token which is used to authenticate your WordPress website with our search service.
+To find the credentials for your website, log in to the search Admin Center ([https://search.usa.gov/sites](https://search.usa.gov/sites)) and navigate to `Content -> i14y Drawers`.
+Once you've created a new drawer, you will receive an API token which is used to authenticate your WordPress website with our service.

 ### Version